 Streaming sticks and compact dongles used to exist solely as low-budget alternatives to bigger, better, and more powerful set-top boxes.
 Nowadays, though, these tiny little tech marvels can often perform the same tasks as their larger brethren, but at more manageable prices (and sizes).

-Google, Roku, and Amazon are the biggest players in this market, with each touting signature streamers at reasonable rates that are packed full of the features you want and expect.
+Google, Roku, and Amazon are the biggest players in this market, with each touting signature streamers at reasonable rates that are packed full of desirable features.
 But which one is best?
-Google’s hockey-puck-shaped Chromecast recently received an update, with some better specs and new features.
-Amazon’s Fire TV Stick isn’t too shabby either, and both Roku options — the Express Streaming Stick+ and the Roku Expree — have undergone recent makeovers, boosting power and adding neat features to boot.
+Google’s hockey-puck-shaped Chromecast and Chromecast Ultra are monsters of their respective domains.
+Amazon’s Fire TV Stick isn’t too shabby either, and both Roku options — the Express Streaming Stick+ and the Roku Express — have plenty of streaming muscle.

-We decided to pit Chromecast versus Roku versus Fire TV Stick+ in the categories that matter most, from ease of use to price and features.
+We decided to pit them all against one another in the categories that matter most, from ease of use to price and features.
 Take a look to see which streamer should win your heart (and your wallet).

 |Controller app||Android, iOS, MacOS, Windows, Chrome OS||Android, iOS, MacOS, Windows, Chrome OS||Android, iOS, Windows Phone, BB10||Android, iOS, Windows Phone, BB10||Android, iOS|

 |Voice search||Yes, via Home app||Yes, via Home app||Yes||Yes, via app||Yes, via app or remote|

 |Available here||Best Buy, Various retailers||Best Buy, Various retailers